DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Daylight Saving Time has perceived effects on health and crime, but its impact on the economy is ultimately inconclusive, PNC economist says.

-On March 11, clocks across the majority of the United States will spring forward ushering in an extra hour of evening light and the latest debate on the merits of Daylight Saving Time.
+In March, clocks across the majority of the United States spring forward ushering in an extra hour of evening light and the latest debate on the merits of Daylight Saving Time.

 Opinions on Daylight Saving Time are as varied as its perceived benefits and detriments.
 Proponents claim that the extra hour of sunlight reduces crime, reduces energy use and allows people to enjoy more evening leisure time.
 Detractors point to the inconclusive studies on those claims, as well as research claiming negative health and safety effects and sleep deprivation brought on by the time shift.
 But what effect does Daylight Saving Time have on the economy?